shepherdchinacan/shepherdchinacan.github.io/index.md

 ### Artificial Intelligence

-Since September 2022, I have been studying machine learning and have since delved into using deep learning techniques to tackle a series of scientific challenges in the field of meteorology.
-I am passionate about AI and hope to connect with more like-minded individuals.
+My journey in the realm of Artificial Intelligence began with a comprehensive study of foundational computer science courses, including computer architecture, operating systems, data structures and algorithms, and high-performance computing.
+This robust educational background laid the groundwork for my foray into the dynamic field of machine learning.
+In particular, I have been captivated by the potential of deep learning techniques, which I have applied to address complex scientific challenges within the meteorological domain.
+My passion for AI is fueled by the endless possibilities it presents for innovation and problem-solving across various industries.

 ### Meteorology

-During my undergraduate studies, I took numerous courses in meteorology, such as dynamic meteorology, principles of meteorology, and climate dynamics, which provided me with a solid foundation in meteorology and even global climate change.
+During my undergraduate studies, I took numerous courses in meteorology, such as dynamic meteorology, principles of meteorology, and climate dynamics, which provided me with a solid foundation in meteorology.
 Additionally, I have some experience in using atmospheric numerical models, although I may not focus on numerical meteorological models in the future.

 ### Technical writing